zixuan-hhot/mainwp-child/readme.txt

 == Screenshots ==

 1. The Dashboard Screen
-2. The Posts Screen
+2. The Sites Screen
-3. The Comments Screen
+3. The Posts Screen
-4. The Sites Screen
+4. The Extensions Screen
 5. The Plugins Screen
-6. The Themes Screen
-7. The Groups Screen
+6. The Groups Screen
-8. The Offline Checks Screen
-9. The Clone Screen
-10. The Extension Screen

 == Changelog ==

+= 2.0.25 - 8-31-15 =
+* Fixed: Issue with Client Reports extension where comments records were not displayed correctly
+* Added: Support for missing Client Report records

 = 2.0.24 - 8-20-15 =
 * Fixed: Incorrect last update value for abandoned plugins & themes feature